wolkykim/libasyncd/README.md

 * libevent provides one - good choice for light use but doesn't provide a way of fine controls over large data.
-* mongoose - nice API, good abstraction, but since it uses select() and realloc based i/o buffer, not that much promosing solution for serious users.
+* mongoose - nice API, good abstraction, but since it uses select() and realloc based i/o buffer, wouldn't be a promising solution for serious users.
   Also its dual lisencing is restricting.
 * libevhtp - fine but doesn't provide a way to hook on METHOD(Verb, a command on the 1st line)